isomerpages/moe-bukitviewsec/_our-story/Past Principals.md

 Mrs Tan developed students with mental and emotional toughness.
 She believed that Bukit Viewans must be guided by strong values to make informed choices.

 Mrs Tan helped student translate their passions and ideas into actions.
-She emphasised holistic development through CCAs.
+She emphasised holistic development through CCA.

 Mrs Tan also created opportunities for the school to excel in such as digital animation.
 <br>